linkerd/website/linkerd.io/content/2.11/tasks/gitops.md

 retrieved will be passed to the installation process using the `identityTrustAnchorsPEM` parameter.

-Prior to installing Linkerd, note that the `global.identityTrustAnchorsPEM` parameter is set to an "empty" certificate string:
+Prior to installing Linkerd, note that the `identityTrustAnchorsPEM` parameter is set to an "empty" certificate string:

 ```sh
 argocd app get linkerd -ojson | \